Sogandste/EVisionary/README.md

 Data Availability

-Raw source data should be obtained from the original repositories under their respective licensing terms.

-Derived harmonized outputs, audit tables, and example query results will be released subject to data-source licensing constraints and manuscript status.
+Raw source datasets must be individually obtained from their original respective repositories under their established licensing terms.
+Derived harmonized outputs, audit tables, and benchmark query results generated by EVisionary will be formally released subject to data-source licensing constraints and manuscript publication status.

 License

-This project is released under the MIT License.
-See LICENSE for details.
+This project is open-sourced under the MIT License.
+See the LICENSE file for full details.

-The MIT License applies to the source code in this repository.
-Licensing terms of the original EV data sources should be checked separately before redistribution of raw or derived datasets.
+Please note: The MIT License applies exclusively to the source code developed within this repository.
+The individual licensing terms of the original EV data sources must be reviewed and adhered to independently prior to the redistribution of any raw or derived biological datasets.

-Contact
+Contact & Support

-For questions, suggestions, or collaboration requests:
+For scientific inquiries, feature suggestions, or collaboration requests, please contact:

-        text

-      shayesteh222sowgand@gmail.com
+Email: shayesteh222sowgand@gmail.com

-Issue tracker:

-https://github.com/Sogandste/EVisionary/issues

-Summary

-EVisionary provides a reproducible, source-aware query layer for extracellular vesicle repository data.
-It harmonizes heterogeneous EV records into a local Parquet-based resource while preserving provenance and making metadata gaps explicit.
+To report bugs or technical issues, please utilize our Issue Tracker: https://github.com/Sogandste/EVisionary/issues